sarat9892/Image_Classification/README.md

 - Training a deep neural network from scratch requires a lot of time and computing resources.
 Instead we can use transfer learning where we get a pre-trained model and tune it to our specific data.
 - For the first few experiments we use the VGG 16 Convolutional Neural Network trained on the imagenet dataset

+### Basic workflow

+- Import the VGG16 CNN from keras without the top dense layers.
+We will build our own fully connected layers and experiment with them
+- Build our top dense layers
+- Train the model and evaluate using the validation dataset
+- Try and improve the model performance by exploring different methods

 ## Results